DiamondLightSource/malcolmjs/docs/source/userguide/user_interface_overview.rst

 User Interface Overview
 =======================

-The PandABox User Interface provides a fully interactive environment for designing, configuring and managing components and their connections that together define a PandABlock-FPGA Control System.
+The User Interface provides a fully interactive environment for designing, configuring and managing components and their connections that together define the underlying Control System.

 .. _principle_ui_views_: